Pulmonary Embolism (PE)

 Large emboli (massive, or high-risk pulmonary emboli) cause so much blockage that the right side of the heart cannot pump enough blood through the pulmonary arteries, and the blood pressure decreases.
 If too little blood is pumped or the heart is strained excessively, the person can go into shock and die.
 Sometimes, the blockage of blood flow causes part of the lung tissue to die, which is called a pulmonary infarction.

 The body usually breaks up small clots more quickly than larger clots, keeping damage to a minimum.
-Large clots take longer to disintegrate.
+Large clots take longer to dissolve.
 For unknown reasons, in a small percentage of people, the clots do not break up and form scars, which may cause a chronic increase of blood pressure in the pulmonary arteries (pulmonary hypertension) and cause long-term symptoms, including shortness of breath and edema (or swelling) of the lower extremities.

 Causes of Pulmonary Embolism